 Most applications and websites are accessible worldwide from several locations.
 In such cases, there is a high probability that the apps may load successfully in one geographical region but not as expected in another.
 QA teams must conduct geographically-based testing considering such risks.
 It would ensure that issues can be identified and fixed before the app is released.

 This article will provide insights about geolocation testing, its importance, and approaches that ensure your apps function flawlessly across geographies.

 Geolocation is a technique that uses data collected from a computer or mobile device to identify or characterize the user's real physical location.
 Active user/device-based information and passive server-based lookup/data correlation are the two types of data collected and cross-referenced to produce the most accurate result possible.
-Geolocation makes it possible for any Internet-connected device to get all kinds of information in real-time and pinpoint the user's location at any given time.
+Geolocation makes it possible to test a website from different locations by enabling Internet-connected devices to get all kinds of information in real-time and pinpoint the user's location at any given time.
 Geolocation testing refers to the evaluation of the geolocation capabilities of a website or mobile application.

 Test your mobile apps on real devices in 90+ locations worldwide.
 Learn more.

 As the rules across locations are inconsistent, web developers must ensure that they build apps and websites in compliance with local regulations so that their clients do not encounter legal issues.
 While conforming to the standards, there may be situations in which an application relies entirely on geolocation.
 Therefore, geolocation testing becomes essential to ensure that all such scenarios are executed correctly.

 Multiple situations can highlight major domains demonstrating the significance of geolocation testing, such as:

 Various applications based on geolocation applications exist on the market, such as localization, geotargeting, geotagging, and geofencing.